amfinethankyou/VAULT-KEY/README.md

-"DM the passphrase to the Vault Keeper (yo-kinzayy) to receive entry."
+"DM the passphrase to the Vault Keeper to receive entry."